On the third Sunday in June, families across North America will be celebrating Father’s Day.

 What do you give the guy who already has everything?
 A bundle of goodies from your restaurant!

-Package together a gift card and swag from your restaurant – like a glass, cookbook, or t-shirt – and sell them for a discounted price.
+Whether you choose to sell physical vs digital gift cards or swag from your restaurant – like a glass, cookbook, or t-shirt – you can sell them for a discounted price.
 Start promoting the bundle in your early marketing efforts so gifters can make reservations at the same time.

-Father’s Day can be a lucrative holiday for restaurateurs who plan for and promote properly.
-Make your restaurant the premiere Father’s Day destination in your area by offering specials for the big day.
+Father’s Day can be a lucrative holiday for restaurateurs who plan for and promote it properly.
+Make your restaurant the premier holiday destination in your area by offering Father’s Day restaurant specials that no dad can resist.
 Align your staff, menu, equipment, and marketing efforts around your Father’s Day restaurant deals to get customers to come back for Father’s Day for years to come.